nevi-me/rust-dataframe/README.md

 - Creating deferred computation kernels (we'll leverage Arrow Rust)
 - Creating distributed computation kernels

-One can think of this library partly as a playground for features that could form part of Arrow.
+Spark is a convenience to reduce bikeshedding, but we will probably provide a more Rust idiomatic API in future.

 ## Status

+### Roadmap

+- [ ] Lazy evaluation (Q1 2020)
+- [ ] Adding compute `fn`s (Q2 2020)
+- [ ] SQL support (Q3 2020)
+- [ ] Python bindings (Q4 2020)

 ### IO

-We found building this library with Arrow still having very limited IO options to be painful.
-To that end, we are implementing IO in some formats, some of which we can contribute upstream when happy with implementation details.
+IO support isn't great yet, but this is not the best place to implement it.
+We are contributing to the effort in Apache Arrow's Rust implementation, and more contributors would be welcome there.

-To that end, we're trying to support CSV, JSON, and perhaps other simpler file formats.
+For now, we're trying to support CSV, JSON, and perhaps other simpler file formats.
 **Note on Feather:** The Feather file format support can be considered as deprecated in favour of Arrow IPC.
-Though we have implemented Feather, it's meant to be a stop-gap measure until Arrow supports IPC (in Rust).
-We'll try tackle this in the coming months.
+Though we have implemented Feather, it's meant to be a stop-gap measure until Arrow supports IPC (in Rust, anticipated at `1.0.0`).

 - IO Support
   - [X] CSV (using Arrow)